akhirdekar/ece-264/projects/RPG Turn-Based Battle/README.md

 # RPG Turn-Based Battle Game

 ## Description
 This is a simple turn-based RPG battle game implemented in C++.
 The game follows a structured turn-based combat system where heroes and enemies take turns attacking each other until one side is fully defeated.
-Each character has a name, hit points (HP), and attack points (AP) and the game loads characters from a structured input file
+Each character has a name, hit points (HP), and attack points (AP).
+The program loads characters from a structured input file

 ## Features
 - There are four character types: **Archer, Warrior, Mage, and Enemy**, each with unique base and special attacks.